 For those who prefer outdoor dining at drag brunch, Dreamland in Fremont offers a spacious patio with heating when the weather turns cold.
 The Dream Girls Drag Brunch performances run on Saturdays, but they sell out quickly and you’ll need to buy tickets in advance.
 Because the show can get very exciting, dogs and other pets should stay home even if you are seated at an outdoor table.
 Dreamland’s menu matches its day-glo interior.
-Colorful food and drinks compliment the space’s cheery neon accents.
+Colorful food and drinks complement the space’s cheery neon accents.
 The Endless Forest is a vegan and gluten-free quinoa dish with seasonal produce and a coconut-tahini sauce.
 You can opt to add smoked salmon if you’re craving extra protein.
-Dreamland’s spin on the Monte Cristo includes crisp french toast battered with coconut cream and cornflakes.
+Dreamland’s spin on the Monte Cristo includes crisp French toast battered with coconut cream and cornflakes.
 If you’re looking for fun food and fun people on a Saturday morning, this is the show to see.

 The Triple Door

 The Triple Door’s theater hosts world renowned-musical guests.
 Tickets should be purchased in advance.
 From jazz to variety shows, the venue’s cozy half-moon booths add to the well-balanced acoustics of the space.
 For dinner, Wild Ginger prepares their Indonesian wagyu beef with bay leaves, orange peel, and shallots for an aromatic braise.
 For lighter dishes, try the Sri Lankan carrot salad.